-This is the session I hold nearest & dearest to my heart.
+I hold these photos nearest & dearest to my heart.
 You know how you take a million and one family photos, but 95% of them manage to sit forgotten somewhere on your hard drive?
-Well this is the session will be made into a beautiful fine art album for my daughter to treasure as the most precious memory, she will never remember.
+Well this will be made into a beautiful fine art album for my daughter to treasure as the most precious memory that she will never remember.

 Her GREAT Grandma.

 On her 90th birthday!!

 I’m not sure how much time Grandma has left with us, as she’s bed ridden from pain that she feels with every movement.
 Grandma has lots of loving sons, who assist her as much as they can—in the home that holds many fond memories for the entire family.

 Grandma’s mind isn’t nearly as sharp as it was, loosing track of days & time, often forgetting the names of family members, who has visited her bedside & when.

 But on this day, Grandma remembered US.

 She remembered when we had last visited.
 She remembered every gift we had given to her over the years & explained how much each one meant to her.

 She exclaimed over how much Faith (her great grand-daughter) had grown.
 She loved how curly her hair was, how she was a little chatterbox, and how active she was.
 But what she loved the most is that Faith LOVED her!!